Lab Members

 Visiting Fellow

-Beyza Aydin, M.D. is a visiting fellow for the Obesity and Diabetes Clinical Research Section in Phoenix, Arizona.
-She received her M.D. from Istanbul University, Istanbul Faculty of Medicine, Turkey, in 2019.
-She practiced as a physician in an emergency department in Turkey for 20 months.
-Beyza's primary project focuses on the effects of seasonality on the measurement of spontaneous physical activity, 24-hour energy expenditure, and substrate oxidation in an indirect calorimetry metabolic chamber.
+Beyza Aydin, M.D., is a visiting fellow in the Obesity and Diabetes Clinical Research Section in Phoenix, Arizona.
+She earned her M.D. from Istanbul University, Istanbul Faculty of Medicine, Turkey, in 2019.
+She practiced as a physician in an emergency department in Turkey for two years.
+Beyza's primary research focuses on the effects of gallbladder disease and cholecystectomy on spontaneous physical activity, 24-hour energy expenditure, and substrate oxidation, measured in an indirect calorimetry metabolic chamber.
 She is also interested in studying t-DCS brain stimulation as a potential mediator of weight loss and its long-term effects on caloric intake.

 Visiting Fellow